qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 * `generate_frame_if_not_found` Boolean.
 If true, when the existing frame is not found, it will search for new portal placement nearby and generate the new portal frame.
 The frame block can be duplicated by generating the portal.
 If false, it will cancel generation if the existing frame is not found and the frame block cannot be duplicated.

 #### `type` : `imm_ptl:heterogeneous`
 Similar to the above but the frame block can be constituted by several different types of blocks.
 The block collection is specified by a [block tag](https://minecraft.gamepedia.com/Tag).
-When generating a new frame, it clones this side's frame.
+When generating a new frame, the block pattern of this side's frame will be cloned.

 * `area_block` Block tag or block id.
 Specifies the portal area block.
 * `frame_block` Block tag or block id.
 Specifies the portal frame block.
 * `generate_frame_if_not_found` Boolean.

 #### `type` : `imm_ptl:flipping_floor_square`
 The portal must be horizontal and the shape must be a square.
-The generated portal will be one-sided and has a rotation of 180 degress around the X axis.
+The generated portal will be one-sided and has a rotating transformation of 180 degress around the X axis.
 The "world inside portal" is flipped.
 And the generated portal will have motion affinity 0.1, which means that the player will be accelerated when touching the portal.

 * `length` Integer.
 The side length of the square.
 * `frame_block` Block tag or block id.
 Specifies the portal frame block.